 Completely detangled hair will result in a smooth roller set.
 Any tangles you leave in will show up in the final style, so take care with this step.
 “Apply detangler to each section of the hair and detangle with a wide-tooth comb or a detached back brush.
 Start from the ends of the hair and work your way up to the roots, then clip it away,” explains Jones-Bond.
 “The brush will use less tension on the hair to glide through your curls without force.
 It will decrease breakage and split ends."
 Working up the hair also helps to thoroughly distribute your setting agent.

 Divide Hair Into Small Sections

+Next, Jones-Bond says to take down one section of your newly detangled hair and from it, section out a smaller area of hair.
+Then, clip the rest of that section back into place.
 Not only will large sections of rolled hair take longer to dry, but they're also less likely to stay completely smooth and straight.
 It's important to have enough rollers on hand so you can keep your sections small for a polished style.
 Try to work with areas no more than one inch across.
-Using the tail end of a rat-tail comb helps to create straight and even parts.

 Pull Your Hair Taut

 Continue rolling your hair section by section until your whole head of hair is rolled, but ensure that each adjacent section of hair is rolled in the opposite direction.
 According to Jones-Bond, “When you curl the hair in opposite directions, they will not combine.
 You will not have to pull them apart as much or as often for fullness.”

 Note that a good roller set means hair is wrapped tautly around each roller.
 When you begin rolling from the ends, keep the section straight with a firm grip as you roll toward your scalp.
 Failing to keep your hair taut as you roll will result in a loose hold around the roller and less-than-straight results.
 As you roll each section, secure it at the root so that the roller stays in place.